eecs394-fall17/Aqua-I-Skilled/README.md

 git remote add origin [Your_repository_URL] git push --set-upstream origin master
 ```
-To test your app or have other users test your app on your phone, download 'Ionic View-Test Ionic Apps' on phone to test app on your phone
+To test your app or have other users test your app on a phone, download 'Ionic View-Test Ionic Apps' from the app store.
-Provide other users with the public id assined on your ionic website dashboard to view the app.
+Provide other users with the public id assigned on your ionic website dashboard to view the app.

 ## PLATFORM CONSTRAINTS
 Ionic lacks certain native app abilities but accomodates most of them using ionic cordova plugins.